francisco-perez-sorrosal/ai-resources/book-scaffold/src/vocabulary.md

 In the age of DL, this has been substituted by the DL models themselves, which represents also the features on top of which the learning of a task is done.

+## Few-Shot Learning

+Humans, and more specifically children, are able to learn how to transfer their experience in similar tasks to a new one by using only a small set of examples.
+For example a kid can learn how to multiply if she already knows how addition works and with just a bunch of examples of  multiplications.
+It's even clearer in the world of images, in which once they have learn to recognize a particular human face, children are able to identify the same face in a bunch of photographs containing different faces.

+In general, up to know, ML algorithms had to be trained in a supervised manner using a large number of examples to learn.
+This is not the best scenario, as this poses many limitations, from the availability of datasets for the task at hand to the energy consumption used for training those models.

+Few-Shot Learning (FSL) {{ #cite fei-fei_one-shot_2006 }} {{ #cite fink_object_2004 }} are a type of ML problems in
+ which a model is trained -in what is called a meta -training phase- on different related tasks.
+This step is supposed to give the model the ability to generalize adequately to unseen related supervised tasks using only a few bunch of new input data/examples in the testing/few-shot phase.

+How many examples are considered few-shot training? {{ #cite rios_few_2018 }} mentions from 1 to 5.

+A recent survey of few shot learning can be found in {{ #cite wang_generalizing_2020 }}.
+Different subdomains of FSL can be extrapolated from the regular ML domains such as:
+- Few-shot classification
+- Few-shot regression
+- Few-shot reinforcement learning
+- ...

 # G

 ## Generalization